-This 800 V value of U_d , obtained from a typical vehicle application that was needed to supply the motor.
+The value of U_d was an estimation of what was needed to supply the engine.
 This value was used to examine what ac-voltage and ac-current this would result in since the average power is the same for both the ac- and dc-side.